hiroyasuakada/UnrealEgo/README.md

 You can download the **UnrealEgo dataset** on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/) or use our download script.

 - **UnrealEgo 01 ~ 06**: this is an original dataset (~1.1TB)
 - **UnrealEgo impl**: this is a preprocessed dataset (~1TB) used in our implementation for **pelvis-relative** pose estimation.
 If you only want to try our implementation, please just download this set.
-If you want to use/estimate **device-relative** poses, please check the instruction below.
+If you want to use/estimate **device-relative** poses, please check the instructions below.

 Our download script will download both **UnrealEgo 01 ~ 06** and **UnrealEgo impl**.
 You can modify [this line](https://github.com/hiroyasuakada/UnrealEgo/blob/6b2bfddef20145e8e660482dad7d3274b5020c48/scripts/data/download_unrealego.sh#L261-L268) to download specific sets of the data.

         bash scripts/data/download_unrealego.sh [Access Token]

-Please follow steps below to obtain Google’s OAuth Token from [OAuth 2.0 Playground](https://developers.google.com/oauthplayground/).
+Please follow the steps below to obtain Google’s OAuth Token from [OAuth 2.0 Playground](https://developers.google.com/oauthplayground/).

 ### Step 1: Go to [OAuth 2.0 Playground](https://developers.google.com/oauthplayground/)

-### Step 2: In the “Select the Scope” box, sarch for “Drive API v3”, expand the scope and select `https://www.googleapis.com/auth/drive.readonly`
+### Step 2: In the “Select the Scope” box, search for “Drive API v3”, expand the scope, and select `https://www.googleapis.com/auth/drive.readonly`

 ### Step 3: Click “Authorize APIs” and then “Exchange authorization code for tokens”